 - The detection process for microbial antigens, nucleic acids or metabolic products

 - The significance and interpretation of laboratory results as they pertain to various host populations

 - Principles of laboratory management, including quality system essentials, leadership, conflict resolution, finance and budgeting, coding, personnel management, and laboratory safety

 The Ph.D.
-Program is accredited by the Committee on Postdoctoral Educational Programs of the American Academy of Microbiology.
+Program is accredited by the Committee on Postgraduate Educational Programs of the American Society for Microbiology.